374th SFS strengthens bilateral ties with Koku-Jieitai

-Staff Sgt.
-Joshua Cordova, 374th Security Forces Squadron flight sergeant, demonstrates a baton technique to Koku-Jieitai (Japan Air Self-Defense Force) members during the bilateral aircraft security training at Yokota Air Base, Japan, August 7, 2020.
-Koku-Jieitai security personnel from across Japan took part in the bilateral training event with the 374th SFS.
-(U.S. Air Force photo by Machiko Airta)
+Koku-Jieitai (Japan Air Self-Defense Force) security personnel from across Japan gathered together at Yokota Air Base, Japan, to take part in a bilateral training event with the 374th Security Forces Squadron from August 4-6, 2020.

+The 374th SFS provided Koku-Jieitai members with a three-day aircraft security training course with the aim of enhancing their security capabilities and the interoperability between the U.S. Air Force and the Koku-Jieitai.

+The course taught Koku-Jieitai members a variety of skills including basic security tactics, verbal judo, airfield surveillance, cross-culture awareness and combative techniques.

 |Date Taken: